 The need for DIP financing is likely to be acute today.
 As Stanford University professors Peter DeMarzo, Arvind Krishnamurthy, and Joshua Rauh explain,

 While in a typical recession, cash flows may experience a decline of, say, 10%, in the current COVID recession, cash flows for some firms will temporarily fall by 100%.
 Importantly, the current situation should be viewed as a pause: cash flows of many of the affected firms will bounce back once the COVID recession is past.
 However, before the pause is over, firms may face situations where they are unable to service their debts and other fixed financial commitments.
 These sudden but temporary cash flow stoppages may force many corporations to file for Chapter 11 bankruptcy.

 Firms that have had little or no income for weeks aren't likely to have the cash it takes to finance themselves in bankruptcy.

 Normally private lenders can be expected to offer DIP funding, at a price: a December 2019 study of DIP lending to large firms found that, even though DIP lending is generally safe, "the average [DIP] loan spread is a whopping 600 basis points, which is 70% higher than the average spread on high-risk leveraged loans obtained by the same terms three years prior to Chapter 11 filing."
-But the events that have left firms of all kinds short of cash could cause private-market DIP funding to dry up.
+But private DIP funding overwhelmingly favors very large firms; and the same events that have left firms of all kinds short of cash could also cause even that limited funding to dry up.
 According to an April 8 Wall Street Journal report, the crisis has turned normally low-risk DIP loans into "problem investments," and that could make DIP loans "both harder to find and more expensive just when American corporations need them most."

 Without proper funding, companies can't keep themselves afloat in bankruptcy and reorganize successfully, raising the likelihood they will end up dismantled through liquidation.